-- As per Initiative 6, TNPA will be seeking private funding in a revised Ship Repair Model which will also consider public-private-partnerships to address the effective working and funding of these businesses.
-The new model is being formulated.
+- The proposed involvement of private sector in the existing ship repair facilities has been reviewed in the new three feet plan.
 TNPA will own, operate and fund the existing facilities until further notice. - TNPA is currently executing infrastructure works at the Port of Port Nolloth and preplanning works at the Port of Boegoebaai.
-The Department of Public Works (DPW) will involve TNPA in discussions on Small Harbours development.
+The Department of Public Works (DPW) will involve TNPA in discussions on Small Harbours and Coastal Property Development.
 It was recommended that DPW makes a formal submission to the Minister of Public Enterprises (as the Shareholder) on its initiatives for the small harbours requesting assistance from TNPA.
 TNPA welcomed the request by DAFF and DEA to collaborate on the development of a market proposition for the Port of Port Nolloth and to invite DPW to the Port Nolloth Boegoebaai Steering Committee.